1932 and 1935 they wrote six more Ellery Queen

 as the public did, and perhaps Lee

 To add to the confusion a foreword was written for the first ten books (sometimes even a afterword) by JJMcC.
 Some translations didn't even include them!
 This 'character' also originated from the 'cousins' mind and depicted the two retired Queens residing in a little Italian mountain village... .
 Again this must have been part of the 'staged confusion' surrounding the identity of Ellery Queen.
 More on JJMcC you'll find elsewhere ...
-On October, 10 1936 Publishers' Weekly revealed the true identity of both Ross and Queen.
-A small article which lead to believe that this revelation caused little or no commotion at the time and the effort to generate interest into 'who' wrote the stories was not succesful.
+On October 3, 1936 The New York Post revealed the true identity of both Ross and Queen.
+The reason being stated is their upcoming Hollywood involvement.
+A small article which lead to believe that this revelation caused little or no commotion at the time and the effort to generate interest into 'who' wrote the stories was not successful.
 Not in the way Willard Huntington Wright had succeeded with S.S.
 Van Dine...